 There are two cases specifically that generally require a dental implant.
 One is a split tooth.
 This is when a crack starts at the top of the tooth and extends down into the root.
 When cracks extend below the gum line, the tooth generally must be removed.

 Vertical root fractures generally begin at the root of the tooth and work their way up.
 They are often only discovered when the surrounding gum and bone become infected.
 Vertical root fractures generally require that the tooth be extracted, and a dental implant put in place.

 Dental implants are the best option for replacing a severely fractured tooth.
-Implants feel and function just like real teeth, and look like real teeth as well.
-They are the most permanent, lasting solution to severe tooth or root fractures.
+Implants feel and function just like real teeth and look like real teeth as well.
+They are the most permanent, lasting solution to the severe tooth or root fractures.